 - Investors – Investors look at the longer-term picture.
 They build wealth gradually through a buy-and-hold philosophy – buying what they believe are undervalued stocks and stocks of companies with solid financial fundamentals, then holding them for years.
 Investors are interested in the long-term health of the company and view the stocks as ownership positions.

 Investors ride out variations in the stock market, rebalance their portfolio periodically to better align with changing life goals and to diversify risks, eventually shifting to more conservative investments for retirement income.
+Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 - Traders – Traders are interested in the short-term view and look at stocks as a means to short-term profits.
 They are generally not interested in the long-term health of the underlying company or even what the company does.
 They are interested only in the context of being able to predict the price and its short-term direction.